Brushing your teeth

 FIVE STEPS TO BRUSH YOUR TEETH CORRECTLY:

-Use a pea-sized amount of toothpaste.
+- Use the correct amount of fluoridated toothpaste.

-Use a gentle circular motion.
+- Use a gentle brushing

 BENEFITS OF BRUSHING TEETH AT NIGHT:

 8 REASONS WHY WE SHOULD BRUSH TWICE A DAY!